gvwilson/sdxjs/regex-parser/index.md

-1. Since `^` and `$` are either special or regular depending on position, we must treat them as separate tokens or as part of a literal based on where they are in the string being parsed.
+1. Since `^` and `$` are either special or regular depending on position, we must treat them as separate tokens or as part of a literal based on where they appear.

-We can translate these rules almost directly into code:
+We can translate these rules almost directly into code to create a list of objects whose keys are `kind` and `loc` (short for location), with the extra key `value` for literal values:

 <%- include('/inc/erase.html', {file: 'tokenizer-collapse.js', key: 'combine'}) %>